drlight17/postfix-log-viewer/README.md

 # postfix-log-viewer
 web gui for viewing parsed postfix logs

 Place files from web folder wherever you want on web server.
+GUI is based on [phpMyEdit class](https://www.phpmyedit.org/) fixed and adopted for the viewer (php 8.0 and older is supported).

 Data collects by [this](https://github.com/drlight17/maillog2db) maillog2db script.